gpestana/p2psec/papers/privacy_preserving_dht/privacy_preserving_dht.md

 Bifrost [@bifrost] is an anonymous communication protocol that uses Chord DHT as an overlay network for managing node participation and routing tables in the network.
 The anonymity requirements set by the authors are sender anonymity, receiver anonymity and data flow untraceability.
 Bifrost maintains a node management layer (NML) and an anonymous routing layer (ARL).
 The NML is responsible for keeping meta information about the overlay network, more specifically network information about the nodes connected to in the Chord overlay.
 The ARL is responsible for the actual communication which is similar to onion routing.
 It including route construction and message encryption and depends on a Public  Key Server infrastructure.
 Bifrost encrypts the onion packets so that the final destination is in the middle of the onion path, and subsequent relayed messages in the circuit are dummy messages.

-## C. Privacy mechanisms in P2P networks
+## C. Privacy protocols and mechanisms in P2P networks

 <!-- HORNET -->